annathan/EngageSquared/Security Foundations.md

 ## Agenda

 1. **Rules of Engagement**
-   We’ll start by setting the tone—why this matters, and how we’ll talk about security in your context.
+   We’ll start by setting the tone - why this matters, and how we’ll talk about security in your context.

 2. **What is the CIA Triad?**
-   A quick, clear breakdown of the three principles and why they matter—anchored in real-world decision-making.
+   A quick, clear breakdown of the three principles and why they matter - anchored in real-world decision-making.
 We’ll reference core definitions to align the team.

 3. **Why It Matters in Practice**
-   Discuss how the triad helps set priorities when tools alone can’t—especially in a world full of default configurations and buzzwords.
+   Discuss how the triad helps set priorities when tools alone can’t - especially in a world full of default configurations and buzzwords.

 4. **Strategic Conversations, Not Tool Audits**
-   We’ll talk business-first: risk appetite, data value, uptime expectations, and real-life tradeoffs—then align tools to those priorities.
+   We’ll talk business-first: risk appetite, data value, uptime expectations, and real-life tradeoffs - then align tools to those priorities.

 5. **Integration with Existing Frameworks**
    Show how the CIA Triad complements Essential 8, NIST, Zero Trust, without turning this into full compliance mapping.